Delta to Launch Facial Recognition Technology in Detroit, the First of Its Kind for Domestic Flights

 To participate in the pilot program, Delta customers will need to have a passport number and TSA PreCheck membership, which can be stored in their SkyMiles profile in the Fly Delta app.
 Passengers can then opt-in to the program in the app.

-In early 2021, Delta said the program will expand to bag drop and be used in place of a boarding pass at the gate, creating a faster — and virtually touchless — journey through the terminal.
+The program will expand to bag drop and be used in place of a boarding pass at the gate this year, creating a faster — and virtually touchless — journey through the terminal.

-“When it comes to pulling forward the future of Delta’s customer experience, we think big, start small and scale fast, letting innovation lead the way as we continuously listen to customer feedback,” Bill Lentsch, Delta’s chief customer experience officer, said in a statement.
-“The COVID-19 pandemic has only deepened the importance of providing a touchless experience for our customers.”
+"When it comes to pulling forward the future of Delta's customer experience, we think big, start small and scale fast, letting innovation lead the way as we continuously listen to customer feedback," Bill Lentsch, Delta's Chief Customer Experience Officer said in a statement.
+"The COVID-19 pandemic has only deepened the importance of providing a touchless experience for our customers.
+We plan to expand curb-to-gate facial recognition and digital ID beyond the Detroit test so that all of our customers can enjoy a seamless, touchless travel experience across our network."

 Delta has ventured into the land of facial recognition technology before, creating America’s first biometric terminal in the Maynard H. Jackson International Terminal in Atlanta in 2018.